Meet the Maker: Botanical Tales

 If you could collaborate with anyone in the world, who would it be and why?

 Wow, that’s something I hadn’t thought of before.
 It would probably have to be the florist Jay Archer.
 I love her back story, her style and her approach to floristry.
 Gosh, imagine being able to work with her!

 No manmade object can ever be as beautiful as the colours you find in nature.

 What would be your best advice to anyone considering starting their own business?

 Test the water, ask for feedback but honest feedback, listen to your heart and remember that being a little bit scared is a good thing (most of the time).

 You can buy Bex’s dried flower wreaths and flower crowns on Folksy.
 Use code MERRYXMAS for 15% off all her wreaths before 17th December 2017.

-Bex will be doing a Floral Christmas Wreath Tutorial Live on Facebook on Friday 8th December.
+Bex will be doing a Floral Christmas Wreath Tutorial Live on Facebook at 12.30pm on Thursday 7th December.
 Follow us on Facebook to be notified when the tutorial starts, so you can watch it live!
 Follow Folksy on Facebook >

 The maker asking the questions this week is Antonia Sullivan from independent knitwear label Sprig Knitwear.
 Antonia’s knits are inspired by family photos and childhood memories which she translates into distinctive Fair Isle patterns in vibrant colours.